scottgeigel/stoplight.io/netlify/subpages/-policy.md

 Stoplight also requires that all tickets, questions, and enhancement requests submitted by customers be in English.

-## **8. Software Updates, End of Life, Releases, and Patches**
+## 8. Software Updates, End of Life, Releases, and Patches

 For customers running on premises, the Customer can choose when to update – with the restrictions below:

-*   Stoplight follows the [Semantic Versioning](https://semver.org/) scheme for versioning released software.
+* Stoplight follows the [Semantic Versioning](https://semver.org/) scheme for released software.
 * Stoplight typically provides minor version releases for on premises packages on a monthly schedule, with patch releases made available in the interim as needed.
 Major releases do not yet have a predictable regular release schedule.
 * Application Support is provided for on premises customers that are on a previous release for **3 months** following a major or minor release.
 * Stoplight encourages customers to stay up to date with the latest stable version when possible.
 * On premises customers typically have another  QA/pre-production environment to install updates into prior to updating the production environment.

-## **9. Support Exclusions**
+## 9. Support Exclusions

 The following is not included in the support policy:

 * Training
 * Customers without a valid support agreement
 * End of Life, Beta, Release Candidate, or Development releases

-## **10. Premium Support Account On-boarding**
+## 10. Premium Support Account On-boarding

 Stoplight support will schedule a training call to go over procedures and collect critical information, including:

-*   **Named Contacts: **Identify your three premium support contacts.
+* **Named Contacts:** Identify your three premium support contacts.
-*   **Reporting Procedures: **We will walk you through how the service desk, reporting, and escalation procedures work.
+* **Reporting Procedures:** We will walk you through how the service desk, reporting, and escalation procedures work.
-*   **Initial Health Check: **We will work with one or more of your named contacts to verify installation completeness and initial health of the installation.
+* **Initial Health Check:** We will work with one or more of your named contacts to verify installation completeness and initial health of the installation.